White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-15-Hack-The-Box:-Netmon.md

 ![]({{ site.baseurl }}/images/HTB-Netmon-Screenshots/prtg-exploit.png "an image title")

-A username and password will then created on the target.
+An username and password will then be created on the target.

 ![]({{ site.baseurl }}/images/HTB-Netmon-Screenshots/exploit-success.png "an image title")